 Pet Food Conspiracy: How Companies, Vets & Private Equity Are Raising Prices and Lowering Quality

-Big names like Nestlé Purina, Mars Petcare (Royal Canin), and Hill’s Pet Nutrition dominate global markets.
-These companies hold major shares, with extensive vet hospital affiliations and significant influence over veterinary recommendations.
+These companies hold major market shares with extensive veterinary hospital affiliations and significant influence over veterinary recommendations.
 Alongside them, private equity firms invest aggressively, seeking high profits from the growing pet care market.

 This concentration of power has led to allegations of price fixing and market manipulation that harm consumers and pets alike.